How open are hybrid journals included in transformative agreements?: Results

 Between 2018 and 2022, 11,189 out of 12,857 hybrid journals in transformative agreements published at least one open access article under a Creative Commons license.
-During this period, these hybrid journals provided open access to 742,369 out of 8,146,958 articles, representing a five-year open access proportion of 9.1\%.
-Authors who could make use of transformative agreements at the time of publication contributed 328,957 open access articles.
-Overall, 394 transformative agreements recorded at least one open access article from an eligible institution.
+These eligible 11,189 hybrid journals constituted the foundation for the subsequent analyses.
+Collectively, they provided open access to 742,369 out of 8,146,958 articles during the investigated period, representing a five-year open access proportion of 9.1\%.
+Authors who could make use of transformative agreements at the time of publication contributed 328,957 (44\%) open access articles.
+Overall, this investigation was able to establish a link between open access articles and eligible institutions for 394 out of 502 (78\%) active transformative agreements between 2018 and 2022 through the linking of first author affiliations with agreement data.

 Figure \ref{fig:results_overview}A shows a moderate growth in the proportion of open access articles in hybrid journals, comparing the overall open access uptake and the impact of transformative agreements on this trend.
-Over the five-years period from 2018 to 2022, open access increased from 4.3\% (n = 65,486) to 15\% (n = 249,511).
+Over the five-years period from 2018 to 2022, open access in hybrid journals increased from 4.3\% (n = 65,486) to 15\% (n = 249,511).
 Simultaneously, the total article volume of the investigated journals rose from 1,528,051 in 2018 to 1,676,928 in 2022.

-Figure \ref{fig:results_overview}B highlights that the majority of hybrid open access was made available through transformative agreements in 2021 and 2022, contributing 58\% of the total open access article volume in 2022.
-However, there was also a notable increase in open access provision through other means, presumably publication fees being not invoiced through transformative agreements, from 4.1\% (n = 62,625) in 2018 to 6.3\% (n = 105,896) in 2022.
+Figure \ref{fig:results_overview}B highlights that the majority of hybrid open access was made available through transformative agreements in 2021 and 2022.
+In 2022, 143,615 out of 249,511 open access articles were from eligible authors, representing 58\%.
+However, there was also a notable increase in open access provision through other means, presumably publication fees being not invoiced through transformative agreements as indicated by the grey area in \ref{fig:results_overview}A, from 4.1\% (n = 62,625) in 2018 to 6.3\% (n = 105,896) in 2022.